 Profile of the CME Small Group Network

-General practitioners (GPs) in active general practice continue to attend and support small group learning as their preferred method of CME, organised by local CME tutors and funded by the HSE Medical Education & Training (MET) Unit.
+General practitioners (GPs) in active general practice continue to attend and support small group learning as their preferred method of CME, organised by local CME tutors and funded by the HSE National Doctors Training & Planning (NDTP) Unit.

 As most of these doctors are members of the ICGP, this participation level is by some margin the most popular educational activity engaged in by College members.
 It is important to point out that the programme is not exclusive to ICGP members but is available to all GPs in active practice in a given geographical area.

 The tutors in their now established role as education officers to their faculties of the Irish College of General Practitioners (ICGP) assist each faculty board in devising the educational programme of faculty events, study days (often in liaison with a local hospital) and co-ordination of College or HSE educational activities.

 The CME scheme has continued to grow in strength and numbers.
 There is no doubt there is an increasing demand for this type of learning by GPs.
 The tutors do this work on a part-time basis, and most have a full clinical commitment.
 It can take two sessions to prepare a meeting: one session to attend a meeting (usually four groups per month) and one session post meeting (reporting to the National Director of CME).

 Some tutors have to brief/debrief a group leader if they do not attend the meeting themselves.
 The tutors must attend three residential training workshop weekends per year.
 In turn, they are expected to act as assessors on visits to CME schemes.
 Leadership training workshops are resourced and run by tutors on occasion depending on local demand.
 The tutors are now recognised as the contact point for access to large numbers of GPs by the ICGP, hospitals, HSE and pharmaceutical companies, if an educational meeting is being planned by any of these groups.